 1. What UK Tax Codes Mean

-A tax code is a numerical number, followed by a letter, that is issued by HMRC to your employer so they know how much tax they need to deduct from your salary.
+A tax code is a numerical number, followed by a letter, that is issued by HMRC to your employer so they know how much income tax they need to deduct from your salary.
 HMRC have to issue it because they have all the information on your personal income and any deductions they need to take from you, meaning you can keep things confidential from your employer.

 Your tax code lasts for one tax year so both you and your employer will most likely receive a coding notice before the start of a new tax year.
 You and your employer may also receive a letter from HMRC to change your tax code if your circumstances change, for example, if: